Kakobuy-Spreadsheet/joyagoo-spreadsheet-2026/README.md

 ## From Discovery to Delivery

-The Litbuy Spreadsheet is just the first step in a smooth purchasing journey.
+The Joyagoo Spreadsheet is just the first step in a smooth purchasing journey.

 ### Trusted Agents & Proxy Shopping